ChipCE/chipce.github.io/generator.md

 # EZconfig - html config generator manual
 This is the manual of EZconfig - html config generator tool.
-Unlike the old version that require to modify frontend webUI ,frontend javascript and python backend to add new config, this version use javascript to auto generate the config string so only modify the frontend webUI(ezconfig.html) is needed.
+Unlike in the old version that require to modify frontend webUI ,frontend javascript and python backend to add new config, this version use javascript to auto generate the config string so only modify the frontend webUI(ezconfig.html) is needed.

 ## How to use